Last Updated on April 21, 2023

 Poodles get their name from the German word pudel, meaning “to splash.” and were initially used for duck hunting throughout Europe.
 Eventually, it became the breed of choice for the French aristocracy, with their smaller version being more in-demand.

-Weighing in at an average of 6-9 pounds (3 to 4 kg) and measuring 11-14 inches (28 to 36 cm) at the withers, Mini Poodles are responsible for the Mini Bernedoodle’s small size.
+Weighing in at an average of 6-9 pounds (3 to 4 kg) and measuring 11-14 inches (28 to 36 cm) at the withers, Mini Poodles are responsible for the Mini Bernedoodle’s small-to-medium size.

-This curly fido is also intelligent, alert, responsive, and eager to please their owners, so training is a breeze.
+This curly fido is also intelligent, alert, responsive, and eager to please its owners, so training is a breeze.
 But no matter the size, Poodles can be shy and sensitive.

 The Bernese Mountain Dog, a gentle giant